-The United Shapes Cadet was our Top Pick for Quality of Experience.
-Its plush and lively flex pattern and shaped provide a playful character that is present in every metric.
+The United Shapes Cadet is plush and its lively flex pattern and shape provide a playful character consistent in every metric.
 Our testers reached for Cadet more than most models for one reason; it's a lot of fun.
-This board is great for intermediate and above riders who are looking for one board to ride in different styles and conditions, with the goal of progression and enjoyment.
+This board is excellent for intermediate and above riders whose thematic goal is enjoyable progression and are looking for one board to ride in different styles and conditions.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More